 I also enjoy the aspect of the setting.
 Specifically, the geographical description of Botswana and the culture which is a blend of western development and traditional beliefs.
-This felt much more authentic than the southern Africa of the media which is typified by political instability and abject poverty.
-Overall I found this a hugely enjoyable novel and am keen to read the others in the series and follow the development of Kubu as a detective.
+This felt much more authentic than the media portrayal typified by political instability and abject poverty.
+Overall I found this a hugely enjoyable novel.
+I am keen to read the others in the series and follow the development of Kubu as a detective.

 Facets of Death Cover Blurb